 Dana 44 vs Dana 60: The Little Stuff

 So we’ve covered the housing strength, center section strength, center section features, and axle shaft strength.
 But what about all the other miscellaneous stuff?

 Like I mentioned earlier, since the Dana 44 and the Dana 60 came in many forms, in many vehicles, they vary a bit.
-Some will have disc brakes, some will have drum brakes.
-Some will be set up for leaf springs and other will be set up for coil springs.
+Some will have disc brakes, and some will have drum brakes.
+Some will be set up for leaf springs, and other will be set up for coil springs.

 So, if you are wondering whether you need to upgrade to a Dana 60, chances are you don’t.
-Like I said earlier unless you rock crawling with 40″+ tires or towing a bunch, then you probably don’t actually need a Dana 60.
+Like I said earlier unless you rock crawling with 40″+ tires or towing a bunch, then you probably don’t need a Dana 60.